AllanccWang/AI_Co-creation_Solo-Leveling-Era/Quest-10_Modeling_Molecular-Scale_Double-Slit_Interference_via_Quantum_Simulations/Phase-1_Single-Qubit_Interference_and_Noise.md

 > 📝 *Key Insight*:
 > Phase damping becomes significant only when the superposition is **maintained over a longer circuit depth** (e.g., idle times or multiple operations).
 > For a minimal double-slit circuit, **depolarizing and amplitude damping** dominate the interference degradation.

----

-## 🧭 Next Steps
-- Introduce **delays or additional gates** to study **time-dependent dephasing**.
-- Extend to **Phase 2** with multi-qubit coupling to simulate molecular-scale systems and environment-induced decoherence.
-- Analyze **interference visibility quantitatively** as a function of noise strength.